 As per design of the water distribution network, these pipes will be installed within the right of way and side walk of streets inside residential area of the village.
 It is not expected that these pipes will pass through agricultural/private lands and/or cause any restriction of access and livelihood impacts.
+Below is the network layout.

-The anticipated duration of construction works in the village is about 240 days with about 10-15 workers per day per site and most of them are local workers and the rest are engineers and technicians.
+The anticipated duration of construction works in the villages is about 180 days for water networks with about 10-15 workers per day per site and most of them are local workers and the rest are engineers and technicians.
 Workers from other villages will need to have their accommodation facilities in the camp, during the construction phase.
 The setup of a camp will be on vacant state-owned lands.
 Also, storage of equipment and construction materials will be on vacant state-owned lands.
-Land Use and Acquisition The area adjacent to the project's site is characterized as rural residential and semi desertic to agricultural area.
+Land Use and Acquisition The area adjacent to the project's sites are characterized as rural residential and semi desertic to agricultural area.
 However, the construction activities will not cause an impact on agricultural areas or cause any crop damage.
-The compact water unit and water network will be constructed on state land and hence there are no issues related to land acquisition and free of encroachers or squatters.
+The water network will be constructed on state land and hence there are no issues related to land acquisition and free of encroachers or squatters.
 The implementation activities will not cause relocation of people, vendors, and any individuals.
 No sensitive receptors or critical habitats in the footprint or close to sub-project activities.
-Contractor's Camp The construction of compact water and water network will need about 10-15 workers per day.
-Workers are expected to be hired locally, however if a construction camp is deemed necessary, it will be installed on vacant state-owned land.
+Contractor's Camp The construction of water network will need about 10-15 workers per day For each individual Project, Workers are expected to be hired locally, however if a construction camp is deemed necessary, it will be installed on vacant state-owned land.
 Portable holding tanks will be installed in the subproject, waste will be collected and disposed in an authorized waste treatment plant/authorized disposing site to be determined later by the local municipality.
 The contractor will establish his storage on vacant state-owned land for equipment and material within the area close to the construction area.
-The construction camp should have independent sources of water and electricity, and an adequate septic tank for sanitary effluent disposal.
+The construction camp should have independent sources of water and electricity, and an adequate Holding tank for sanitary effluent disposal.
 Due to its geographical location, an influx of workers to the subproject area is not expected.
-Most of the workers will be locals from the surrounding areas and will return to their homes.
-PROJECT BASELII N CONDITIONS Geographic Conditions The terrain is characterized as flat.
-In the project's areas the elevation is about 43m asl.
-No natural land obstacles are present in the subproject areas.
-The subproject areas are free of mountains, cliffs, and valleys.
+Most of the workers will be locals from the surrounding areas and will return to their homes/ that's mean they don't need to accommodation.
+And there skills (According to the nature of the work and will be guided by craftsmen).
+PROJECT BASELIN N CONDITIONS Geographic Conditions The terrain is characterized as flat.
+In the project area the elevation is about 28 m asl.